All companies

 AI Summary

-• AssemblyAI operates a pure usage-based pricing model billed per hour of audio: async transcription at $0.15/hr (Universal-2) or $0.21/hr (Universal-3 Pro), with no seat fees, no monthly minimums, and a free tier of up to 185 hours to test before committing.
+• AssemblyAI operates a pure usage-based pricing model billed per hour of audio: async transcription at $0.15/hr (Universal-2) or $0.21/hr (Universal-3.5 Pro), with no seat fees, no monthly minimums, and a free tier of up to 185 hours to test before committing.

-• Async transcription has two live models — Universal-2 ($0.15/hr) and the more accurate Universal-3 Pro ($0.21/hr); real-time streaming is published at $0.15/hr (Universal-Streaming), $0.30/hr (Whisper-Streaming), and $0.45/hr (Universal-3 Pro Streaming).
+• Async transcription has two live models — Universal-2 ($0.15/hr) and the more accurate Universal-3.5 Pro ($0.21/hr); real-time streaming is published at $0.15/hr (Universal-Streaming and Universal-Streaming Multilingual) and $0.45/hr (Universal-3.5 Pro Realtime).
+A Voice Agent API is priced at $4.50/hr ($0.075/min).

 • Speech Understanding add-ons — including speaker identification, entity detection, translation, and PII redaction — each layer an additional per-hour fee on top of the base transcription rate.